Buyers

 After you get through inspection, appraisal, insurance (and you still want to move forward) your lender will move forward with final loan approval.
 During the underwriting process, it is very common for the lender to ask for additional documentation such as more bank statements, paystubs or tax returns.

-10. Closing and title transfer
+10. Closing and title transfer.

 A few days before closing your lender will give you a Closing Disclosure (CD) for review.
 This will detail your loan amount, principal, interest, taxes, insurance, etc. These numbers get sent to the Title Company and they will draft your Settlement Statement and other closing documents.
 They will provide all the charges, fees and adjustments pertinent to the purchase and can be a complex document.
 Your agent and lender will review figures with you.